Travelogue Ireland 2007

 … amazing landscape… But the cliffs are only some centimetres high, the pictures show details of the rocks along the shore near Doolin.

 Then we visited the Cliffs of Moher, one of the most important tourist attractions of Ireland.
 What a disappointment.
 Well, the cliffs themselves are impressive, but to handle the busloads of tourists they built walkways, walls, there are guards, sign post and of course a café and many shops.
 You won’t be able to feel and enjoy the nature here anymore.
-I’d recommend you visiting Downpatrick Head, much better..
+I’d recommend you visiting Downpatrick Head, that’s much better.

 The Cliffs of Moher